micmejia/bible-dump/NKJV/Exodus/Exod 36.md

 The length of each board _was_ ten cubits, and the width of each board a cubit and a half.

 ###### 22
-Each board had two [^d]tenons for binding one to another.
+Each board had two tenons for binding one to another.
 Thus he made for all the boards of the tabernacle.

 ###### 23
 And he made boards for the tabernacle, twenty boards for the south side.